w3c/wai-authoring-tools-list/content/submit-a-tool.md

 </style>

 <form>
+  <p>The Authoring Tools List shows tools from different vendors.
+With this form, you can submit your tool.</p>
   <p>Note: all information will be publicly available as this page generates a Pull Request on our GitHub repository.</p>
   {% include excol.html type="start" %}
   <h2 id="about-you">About you</h2>